fitnr/svgis/docs/cli.rst

 which resultes in a class like ``income_grp_5_Low_income``.
 Whitespace is replaced with underscores, periods and number signs (``#``) are removed.
 Missing values will be represented with the Pythonic "None".

-Additionally, CSS classes and IDs technically must begin with ascii letters, underscores or dashes.
-Classes and IDs that begin with other characters are prefixed with an underscore (``_``).

 .. code::